tokyapp/toky-phone-js-sdk/README.md

 ## Audio device selection

-The `MediaStatus.READY` is emitted when the devices permissions had been allowed by the user
+The `MediaStatus.READY` is emitted when the user's permissions had been allowed.

 ```javascript
 const { MediaStatus } = TokySDK